AllEars Parents’ Guide to Walt Disney World’s Disney’s Hollywood Studios with Kids

 But Baby Care Centers don’t stop with items you can purchase (or sometimes get for free, like a single diaper).
-They also provide quiet spaces for nursing and changing.
+They also provide quiet spaces for nursing, feeding, and changing.
 And if you’ve got a little one (or even an older kid) who needs a place to decompress, this is an excellent place to do that.

 Click here to visit our Baby Care Center page to see more about what these hidden gems have to offer for families.